-Building a privacy fence can make your backyard a private oasis, but they do require an investment from the homeowner.
-Whether you are choosing to install a privacy fence yourself or go with a professional fence company, there are a couple of factors you have to take into consideration when estimating privacy fence costs.
+Building a privacy fence can give you peace of mind, especially if you have young children or pets, but they do require an investment from the homeowner.
+Whether you are choosing to install a privacy fence yourself like a DIY pro or go with a professional fence company, there are a few factors you have to take into consideration when estimating privacy fence costs.

 Here are some suggestions to consider when estimating the cost of a privacy fence.
-Use this list to help guide you when making calculations.
+Use this list to help guide your decision making:

 1. Check Your Zoning Laws and HOA